marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-spatial-code-first-ef5-onwards.md

 To use spatial data types you must also use an Entity Framework provider that has spatial support.
 See [provider support for spatial types](../ef6/entity-framework-provider-support-for-spatial-types.md) for more information.

 There are two main spatial data types: geography and geometry.
-The geography data type stores ellipsoidal data (for example, GPS latitude and longitude coordinates).
-The geometry data type represents Euclidean (flat) coordinate system.
+The?geography?data type stores ellipsoidal data (for example, GPS latitude and longitude coordinates).
+The?geometry?data type represents?Euclidean (flat) coordinate system.

 [See the video that accompanies this step-by-step walkthrough.](../ef6/entity-framework-spatial-code-first-ef5-onwards-video.md)
+?

 ## Pre-Requisites

 You will need to have Visual Studio 2012, Ultimate, Premium, Professional, or Web Express edition installed to complete this walkthrough.

+?

 ## Set up the Project